tonypottera24/zkAuction/README.md

 * Step 2.
 Install the Python virtual environment (optional)
 * Step 3.
 Install the Solidity compiler
 * Step 4.
 Install the Ethereum simulator
 * Step 5.
-Start benchmark
+How to use seller.py, bidder.py and benchmark.py

 ### Step 1.
 Download the Smart Contract and our web3 client